Scroll to navigation

 In this example, the command would send query results to two files in two different directories on two different file systems mounted on /dr1 and /dr2, yet still display the results onscreen via less.

 You can also combine the tee and pager functions.
 Have a tee file enabled and pager set to less, and you are able to browse the results using the less program and still have everything appended into a file the same time.
-The difference between the Unix tee used with the pager command and the mysql built-in tee command is that the built-in tee works even if you do not have the Unix tee available.
+The difference between the Unix tee used with the pager command and the mariadb built-in tee command is that the built-in tee works even if you do not have the Unix tee available.
 The built-in tee also logs everything that is printed on the screen, whereas the Unix tee used with pager does not log quite that much.
-Additionally, tee file logging can be turned on and off interactively from within mysql.
+Additionally, tee file logging can be turned on and off interactively from within mariadb.
 This is useful when you want to log some queries to a file, but not others.

 Option Description